bocan/containers-from-scratch/docs/02-preparing-environment.md

 - organize processes into groups
 - configure controllers (CPU, memory, IO, pids, etc.)

-We will delve into cgroups more in Chapter 2, but for now, know that it's a control API, not a real filesystem and it lets you apply limits.
+We will delve into cgroups more in Chapter 2 and 5, but for now, know that it's a control API, not a real filesystem and it lets you apply limits.

 ## 3.3 OverlayFS